drmoniquet/MoniqueTschofen/README.md

 # Monique Tschofen (Toronto Metropolitan University)

+The Aristotle Suites
+1. [A form] (Form privation underlying thing-Tschofen-2022.mp4) 3.
-1. Sketches: How can we train ourselves to see in new ways?
+4. Sketches: How can we train ourselves to see in new ways?
 To practice visual thinking, we sketched poses in 10, 30, and 60 second intervals.
 - [Sketch one](https://drmoniquet.github.io/critical-making-dhsi23/sketch1.jpeg)
 - [Sketch two](https://github.com/drmoniquet/critical-making-dhsi23/blob/main/sketch2.jpeg)